wodowiesel/PiFunk/README.md

 `-D_POSIX_C_SOURCE=200809L` for POSIX2 Macros needed with bcm (or 199309L for POSIX1)

-`-DRASPI=1` defines the macro to be used by the preprocessor (here the Pi model or 0-4, else std-values 0-3)
+`-DRASPI1` defines the macro to be used by the preprocessor (here the Pi model or 0-4)

  -> will be detected by the Makefile via the type of the ARM-Processor

  (other macros possible if in the C-code implemented)

-`-fPIC` for generating position independent code (PIC) for bigger programs

-`-O3` for optimization stage 1-3 (memory, speed etc.) via compiler

 `-o` for individual output-filename flag